 The film Oppenheimer centers around a project—a recurring plot motif found in Nolan’s other works, including Inception, Interstellar, and Tenet.
 The project is in this case, of course, the Manhattan Project.
 The story is composed of two alternating narratives that both progress chronologically from some time in the past toward their respective fictional presents.

-The first titled “1.
-Fission”is in color and depicts the wartime development of the atomic bomb.
-The fictional present is the scene of the infamous Atomic Energy Commission (AEC) security clearing hearing that took place in the America of 1954, where Oppenheimer is being questioned due to the machinations of Lewis Strauss.
+The first titled, “1.
+Fission”,is in color and depicts the wartime development of the atomic bomb.
+The fictional present is the scene of the infamous Atomic Energy Commission (AEC) security clearance hearing that took place in the America of 1954, where Oppenheimer is being questioned due to the machinations of Lewis Strauss.
 The story takes the form of Oppenheimer reflecting on his life in order to defend himself at the hearing.
 It is told from the third person omniscient point of view (this is sometimes misunderstood, so it is worth emphasizing that it is not third person limited).

 The second narrative, titled “2.
 Fusion”,is in black and white and surrounds the postwar development of the hydrogen bomb.
 It primarily concerns Strauss, and the present is the confirmation hearing required for his appointment as Secretary of Commerce in the Eisenhower administration.
 Here Strauss describes his relationship with Oppenheimer, again in the form of a reminiscence.